0xluckycoder/budgetbook/README.md

                         - [x] - get all object names
                         - [x] - delete all objects from s3 command
                     - [x] - bug fix: modal not closing after adding a income or expense record
-                    - [ ] - add total income value in home page card
+                    - [x] - add total income value in home page card
-                    - [ ] - add total expense value in home page card
+                    - [x] - add total expense value in home page card
-                    - [ ] - hide the growth percentage for now
+                    - [x] - hide the growth percentage for now
+                    - [/] - make sorting dropdown work
                     - [ ] - logout users when refresh token is expired
                     - [ ] - list down and test features one by one before moving to user profile
                     - [ ] - work on the users page
                 - [ ] - Document the api for open source developers after building API

+                - [ ] - Settings
+                    - [ ] - show user name and email
+                    - [ ] - edit user info
+                    - [ ] - logout user
+                    - [ ] - ability to change default user app settings

+                - [ ] - authentication update 1.1
+                    - [ ] - for now disable forgot password feature
+                    - [ ] - configure real email for this app
+                        - [ ] - work on adding email confirmation
+                        - [ ] - forgot email feature

                 - [ ] - Learn React performance

                 - Loading Account workflow